Rhysoshea/nasa_eoo/README.md

 Using docker-compose, the application spins up 3 docker containers as microservices.
 Each container manages the following functionality:
 - Application and front-end, using nodeJS container (JavaScript and React)
-- Data fetching using NASA API and parsing / calculating required information for plotting correct orbits
+- Data fetching using NASA API and parsing / calculating required information for plotting correct orbits (Python)
-- Data storage using SQL relational database, as the data remains structured
+- Data storage using MySQL relational database, as the data remains structured (SQL)

 ## Additional information and resources